waikahu/play.identity/README.md

 # to see list of pods
 kubectl get pods -n $namespace
+# to see list of services
+kubectl get services -n $namespace
 # to see the logs of pod
 kubectl logs <name of pod> -n $namespace
 # to see datailed pod
 kubectl describe pod <name of pod> -n $namespace
 ```